Unix time: Leap seconds

-The above scheme means that on a normal UTC day, which has a duration of 86400 seconds, the Unix time number changes in a continuous manner across midnight.
+On a normal UTC day, which has a duration of 86400 seconds, the Unix time number changes in a continuous manner across midnight.
 For example, at the end of the day used in the examples above, the time representations progress as follows:

 When a leap second occurs, the UTC day is not exactly 86400 seconds long and the Unix time number (which always increases by exactly 86400 each day) experiences a discontinuity.
 Leap seconds may be positive or negative.
 No negative leap second has ever been declared, but if one were to be, then at the end of a day with a negative leap second, the Unix time number would jump up by 1 to the start of the next day.
 During a positive leap second at the end of a day, which occurs about every year and a half on average, the Unix time number increases continuously into the next day during the leap second and then at the end of the leap second jumps back by 1 (returning to the start of the next day).
 For example, this is what happened on strictly conforming POSIX.1 systems at the end of 1998:

 Unix time numbers are repeated in the second immediately following a positive leap second.
 The Unix time number 1483228800 is thus ambiguous: it can refer either to start of the leap second (2016-12-31 23:59:60) or the end of it, one second later (2017-01-01 00:00:00).
 In the theoretical case when a negative leap second occurs, no ambiguity is caused, but instead there is a range of Unix time numbers that do not refer to any point in UTC time at all.